Chief Executive Officer

 Louis-Marie Bachelot is a biotech entrepreneur in human health.

-He has 15 years of experience in the field of innovative therapies and rare diseases.
+He has almost twenty years of experience in the field of innovative therapies and rare diseases.
 Prior to this role, Louis-Marie Bachelot played a pivotal role in the initiation of a start-up company dedicated to the development of gene therapy products for orphan retinal dystrophies.
 Previously, he was co-founder and CFO of SISENE a biotech company that developed anti-angiogenic biomolecules in oncology and ophthalmology.
 From 2002 to 2009, Louis-Marie Bachelot worked as consultant, manager and head of business unit at Alcimed, an international consulting firm specialized in life sciences, where he launched a new practice in project management of innovative therapies for orphan and pediatric diseases.

 Mr. Bachelot graduated in business and finance from Sciences-Po Paris, and holds a master’s degree in biochemistry and Molecular biology from King’s College London.
 He also holds a bachelor’s degree in history from Université Catholique de l’Ouest Angers.